keygenqt/api-Autoway/README.md

 ### Idea

-Replacing mocks with a full-fledged rest backend.
+Replacing mocks with a full-fledged REST backend.
 Everything works out of the box, the application just needs to specify the path to [Flyway](https://flywaydb.org/) migrations.

 ### Method